-Swelling of the leg is common after knee replacement surgery and can take a few months to settle completely.
+Swelling of the leg is common after hip replacement surgery and can take a few months to settle completely.
 This can also be accompanied by bruising.
 Occasionally, the bruising will extend down the leg and sometimes to the foot.

 You may notice that your leg swells during the day, but this should improve overnight when you have rested and elevated your leg.
 Maintaining your ankle exercises, walking regularly, and avoiding standing or sitting for long periods will help prevent or reduce the swelling.
+To manage any swelling, it is useful to spend an hour in bed once or twice a day for the first few weeks.